• Skip to primary navigation

 4. Gluten-free flour: Use a quality gluten-free all-purpose flour blend with xanthan gum for the base of the soup to make it thick and creamy.
 We love to use Bob's Red Mill 1:1 gluten-free flour because it contains a mixture of whole-grain brown rice flour, potato starch, and xanthan gum.
 Check out the recipe FAQs below to thicken it without flour.

-5. Spices and herbs: Fresh thyme and bay leaves add so much flavor to this soup.
+5. Spices and herbs: Fresh thyme and bay leaves (or a bay leaf substitute) add so much flavor to this soup.
 We also love to top it with other fresh herbs like chives or parsley and of course salt and pepper.

 6. Cream: cream gives the soup a really rich element.
 We tested this recipe with heavy cream and full-fat coconut cream and both were delicious.